rahuldave/ontoads/_posts/articles/2010-03-16-using-ontologies.markdown

 but they are not online any more.
 He reused SWEET where he found appropriate.
 VSTO defined their own terms, all in one big ontology.

+	CURRENTLY I have decided not to use SWEET.

+This is to keep the number of terms small.
+In general I want to keep the complexity low, and allow interoperability with other vocabularies by using equivalence ontologies which define mapping layers and are used only in script-like computations, rather than online ones.

 	5. SKOS-essential